oTree-org/oTree/_docs/tutorial.md

 We are almost done, but one more page is needed.
 After a player makes a contribution, they cannot see the results page right away; they first need to wait for the other players to contribute.
 You therefore need to add a `WaitPage`.
+There should be some logic in this wait page.
 When all players have completed the `Contribute` page, the players' payoffs can be calculated.
 You can trigger this calculation inside the the `after_all_players_arrive` method on the `WaitPage`, which automatically gets called when all players have arrived at the wait page:

 ```
 class ResultsWaitPage(WaitPage):